Likely Reason For Aaron Hernandez Suicide, New England Patriots Respond

 Hernandez’s fiancee, Shayanna Jenkins-Hernandez, who reportedly took on Aaron’s last name post-incarceration, despite not being married to him, has also been a subject of ridicule.
 Many people on social media were very vocal about her bringing their daughter to the courtroom, as it was believed that she was being “used as a prop.”
 Sadly, the emotional moment that Hernandez experienced after being acquitted and blowing a kiss to his daughter may have triggered something that he felt that he could not handle anymore.

-[Featured Image By Keith Bedford/The Boston Globe/AP Images]
+[Featured Image By Keith Bedford/The Boston Globe via AP Images]